unblee/mazel/README.md

 # mazel

-`mazel` is a slack application that extract elements randomly from multiple candidates.
+`mazel` is a slack application that extract elements randomly from candidates.

 ## Requirements